WPManageNinja/paymattic-docs/docs/payment-method-fields/add-flutterwave-payment-gateway-in-paymattic.md

 :::

 ::: tip Need Help?
-If you have any questions, concerns, or suggestions, please contact our [@support team](https://wpmanageninja.com/support-tickets/).
+If you have any questions, concerns, or suggestions, please contact our [support team](https://wpmanageninja.com/support-tickets/).
 We're here to help!
 :::